bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 especially during a particularly intense period in the 2007-2008 time frame.
 I provide a brief overview of the content of each covered book and why I think it is useful (or essential) to read the book and what to look for in each book.
-These books (along wtih the personal application in the following years of the principles and practicies presented in them) represent my basic education in software engineering.
+These books (along with the personal application in the following years of the principles and practices presented in them) represent my basic education in software engineering.
 Hopefully these books will help others the way they helped me.